 The Mudroom is where all of our basic making takes place.
-Equipped with a large forty gallon slip tank, an ever growing collection of plaster molds, and a really big electric kiln.
-This is where all the slip casting magic happens.
+Equipped with a large forty gallon slip tank, an ever growing collection of plaster molds, and a big electric kiln.
+This is where all the clay magic happens!

 To get started, we pour liquid clay (slip) into plaster molds to make a casting that can be removed after drying overnight.
 Using all sorts of sculpting tools we clean up each item as it comes out of the mold, we alter and attach items to make what we please.
 It then is left to dry completely before it gets another round of cleaning and detailing.

 Once everything passes inspection, it's ready for a first trip to the kiln where 1950° transforms this humble mud into ceramic.

 It takes about 24 hours to run the kiln and let it (and all it's contents) cool down.